 Theft and restitution of musical instruments.

 The Nazi organizations in charge of looting paid specific attention to musical instruments, both ancient and prestigious as well as familiar and banal.
 Because classical music, and particularly German music, was at the heart of the staging of the Nazi regime.
-Within the great organization for the plundering of cultural property, a "musical kommando" had been created, which gathered the most precious instruments, but also the ancient scores and treatises of musicology, many very rare.
-Hundreds of thousands of musical instruments, stolen throughout Europe, were distributed to the German population and to the museums of the Reich.
+Within the great organization for the plundering of cultural property, a "musical kommando" had been created, which brought together the most precious instruments, but also the ancient scores and treatises of musicology, many very rare.
+Hundreds of thousands of musical instruments, stolen throughout Europe, were distributed to the German population, to the museums of the Reich.
 Charged with a strong emotional dimension, these instruments were little returned after the Holocaust.
 This dossier on the spoliation of musical instruments is the very first one on this subject and sets valuable milestones for future research.

 (Review of the History of the Shoah, No. 212, ed.
 Memorial of the Shoah, October 2020)